DevVladikNT/PicGen/README.md

 # PicGen

-This is simple program, which can generate a lot of different random pictures.
+This is simple program, which can edit pictures.

 It has:
-- Black-white mod
+- Symmetry image generating
-- Colored mod
+- Black-white filter

 ### Others